dictation-toolbox/natlink/src/natlinkcore.md

 Before you bump the version number in __init__.py and publish:
 - Check the pyroject.toml file for package dependancies.
 Do you need a specfic or newer version of a dependancy such as dtactions?
 Then add or update the version # requirement in dtactions.
+- don't publish if the tests are failing.
+The `publish_natlinkcore` will prevent this, please don't work around it.